pebgroup/Dypsidinae_species_tree/README.md

 ## 1. Preparing data for analysis

 Rename read files to four-digit names for compatibility with SECAPR.
+*NB this has now options for ingroup and outgroup - check before running.*

 1. Run `rename4secapr.py` to generate a bash script `rename4secapr.sh` with file copy commands.
 Requires `sampling.xls` (adjust path in script!).
 This is the reason why a bash script is generated rather than using `subprocess`, as the sampling table is on my local computer but the renaming needs to be done on the server.